iveskins/hugo-book-blog/content/posts/about-this-site.md

     output a pretty well formated blog
 -   [ ] Get a better idead of how to controll the menues and things of the book theme
--   [ ] Make this integrated with netlify so i can just push changes to github and have it update the site
+-   Make this integrated with netlify so i can just push changes to github and have it update the site.
+[This helped](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#use-hugo-themes-with-netlify).
+It is now online at amazing-beaver-3ff5b0.netlify.com and soon become.radioac.dev
+-   [ ] Wait for tsl certificate to be issued.
--   [ ] make the edit this page go to the org file.
+-   [ ] make the "edit this page" link at bottom of template go to the org file.
 -   [ ] add some more blog like features to the book blog pages
     -   [ ] tags and things
     -   [ ] next and previous etc
 -   [ ] get the export on save thing working

+### Features I want. {#features-i-want-dot}

+-   [ ] Discovery
+    -   [ ] Other things from this tag
+    -   [ ] next and previous
+    -   [ ] category
+    -   [ ] Footnotes, or tool tips
+    -   [ ] move TOC to the left
+    -   [ ] Make a quiz mode.. like hide the content of the subheadings until clicked.
+    -   [ ] have a summary footer for each post..
+        -   [ ] be able to skim browse all the post by these sumaries